 Now that you know what the best trout flies are, here are a few tips to help you catch more trout on your next trip:

-- Use a lighter tippet when fishing with dry flies.
+• Use a lighter tippet when fishing with dry flies.
 This will help prevent the fly from being pulled underwater by the trout.

-- Don’t be afraid to experiment with different flies and techniques.
+• Don’t be afraid to experiment with different flies and techniques.
 You never know what will work best until you try it out!

-- A good time of year to fish for trout, especially in the smaller streams in the early season when the mayfly hatches.
-Trout go crazy over mayfly larvae and using a nymph that mimics it you’re sure to catch larger trout.
-This might be the best time to do some small stream fishing and you will find large numbers of trout congregating to feed on those mayfly larvae.
+• A good time of year to fish for trout, especially in the smaller streams in the early season when the mayfly hatches.
+Trout go crazy over mayfly larvae, and using a nymph that mimics it, you’re sure to catch larger trout.
+This might be the best time to do some small stream fishing, and you will find large numbers of trout congregating to feed on those mayfly larvae.

 Conclusion – Best Brook Trout Flies

-With these tips in mind, and by using these 11 flies you should be able to catch plenty of brook trout on your next fly fishing trip.
-Be it in the mountain streams or the deeper water of the rivers on the low land you will surely find these flies and tips useful for a variety of situations you find yourself in while fishing.
+Be it in the mountain streams or the deeper water of the rivers on the lowland, you will surely find these flies and tips useful for various situations you find yourself in while fishing.
 So get out there and give it a try and catch yourself one of those big fish you have been dreaming of!

 What’s your favorite fly for catching brook trout?
 Let us know in the comments below.
 Until next time Happy fly fishing!